plmyann/plmyann.github.io/_pages/en-uk/profiles.md

 ---
 page_id: profiles
 layout: profiles
-permalink: /people/
+permalink: /team/
 title: Team
-description: members of the lab or group
+description: members of the lab
 nav: true
-nav_order: 7
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block